-How to make healthy banana oatmeal muffins recipe moist and delicious with nuts.
-This recipe is quick and easy to make at home, made with healthful ingredients and whole grain flour.
+How to make healthy banana walnut oatmeal muffins recipe moist and delicious with nuts.
+This recipe is quick and easy to make at home, made with healthful ingredients and whole grain flour and as yummy as a slice of banana bread for breakfast.

 This is the perfect recipe, these muffins are quick and easy to make at home and they are made with natural and healthy ingredients.

-This healthy recipe is made using ripe banana which replaces part of the fat, adds softness, flavour and natural sweetness to these little treats.
+This healthy recipe is made using ripe mashed banana which replaces part of the fat, and adds softness, flavor and natural sweetness to these little treats.

 - Leavening agents: Baking soda and baking powder, you can use only baking powder.